gingerbeardman/gingerbeardman.github.io/_posts/2022-10-07-fixing-bugs-using-bird-on-palm-os.md

 ![GIF](/images/posts/hana-fixed.gif#pixel "https://youtube.com/shorts/3faHHcuSQv4")
 {:.tofigure}

-Note: I figured this out back in 2019 and edited the app on my Sony Clié device.
+Note: I figured this out back in 2019 and edited the app on my Sony CLIÉ device.
 Recently I've been using [CloudPilot](https://cloudpilot-emu.github.io) to run Palm OS apps and games on my iPhone.
 So to play Tenohira Hanafuda Kai I had to either find the old modified game file, or do it all over again from scratch and document it.